Test it for free for 30 days or get in touch if you’d prefer to chat.

 To build a system that scales to 10x your current volume, you must move beyond basic round-robin logic.
 Using Distribution Engine as a blueprint, here is the architecture of a high-performing lead routing software solution:

 A scalable lead distribution platform must respect Load Balancing.
 Tools like Distribution Engine allow you to set caps (e.g., no more than 10 active leads per rep) and weighting (e.g., your Senior AE gets 2x the leads of a Junior AE).
-This kind of real-time capacity awareness is what separates the best lead distribution software from basic routing rules.
+This kind of real-time capacity awareness is what separates the best lead distribution software from basic routing rules.A scalable routing system must respect capacity.
+Distribution Engine allows you to set caps (e.g., no more than 10 active leads per rep) and weighting (e.g., your Senior AE receives 2x the leads of a Junior AE).
+This real-time capacity awareness is what prevents the "Dump" problem described above and separates automated routing from native Assignment Rules.

-One of the biggest friction points in Salesforce is "lead sniping" - when a new lead from an existing customer account goes to a random rep. Your routing engine should automatically perform lead-to-account matching, checking for Account Ownership or Active Opportunities to ensure the lead goes to the person who already holds the customer relationship.
-This account-based approach protects your sales pipeline and strengthens long-term trust.
+One of the biggest friction points in Salesforce is "lead sniping" - when a new lead from an existing customer account goes to a random rep. Your routing engine should automatically perform lead-to-account matching, checking for Account Ownership or Active Opportunities to ensure the lead goes to the person who already holds the relationship.
+This account-based approach protects your pipeline and strengthens long-term trust.

 Speed-to-lead still matters.
 If a lead isn't "touched" (status changed or call logged) within 15 minutes, the system should automatically pull that lead back and re-assign it to an available rep. Notifications can alert team members in real time, and follow-up reminders ensure that no lead dies in a "black hole."
-This kind of automation is essential to streamline the entire sales process.
+This kind of automation is essential to streamline the entire sales process.Speed-to-lead still matters.
+If a lead isn't touched - status changed or call logged - within a defined window, the system should automatically pull it back and re-assign it to an available rep. Notifications alert team members in real time, and follow-up reminders ensure no lead dies in a dead end.
+This is the safety net that makes every other routing method more reliable.

 The Implementation Roadmap